Spratt Stadium: History

 From 1998 to 2007 the stadium hosted the Missouri 8-Man High School Football Championship, taking over from longtime host Bearcat Stadium.
 The games were then moved to the Edward Jones Dome in St. Louis with the 11-man championships.
-Currently, the 8-Man championships are played at the University of Missouri.
+The 8-Man championships are currently played at the University of Missouri along with the 11-man finals, but all MSHSAA championship games will be held at MWSU starting in 2025.

 In 2018 the Bill Snyder Pavilion was dedicated at the west end of the playing field, in honor of the St. Joseph native and former Kansas State football coach.

 Kansas City Chiefs Training Center

 In 2009 Missouri Western signed a contract for the Kansas City Chiefs to move to the stadium from River Falls, Wisconsin, in 2010.
 A $10.5 million 118000 sqft facility was built just west of the stadium between it and I-29 on a former softball field.
 It includes a full-size indoor football field, a locker room, weight room, training room, coaches’ offices, meeting rooms and a lecture hall.
 It is designed by St. Joseph architect Jeff Ellison of Ellison-Auxier Architects.
 The Chiefs occupy it three weeks each year and the Griffons access it the rest of the year.